mananbatraog/ARGUS/README.md

 # 🚀 NovaOS

-Hey! 👋
-Welcome to **NovaOS** — a fun little experiment where we tried to turn the browser into something that feels like an actual operating system.

-It’s not meant to replace your OS (don’t worry 😄), but to explore what’s possible with just web technologies and a bit of curiosity.
+**NovaOS** is a web-based operating system designed to run entirely in the browser, demonstrating how modern web technologies can create an interactive, desktop-like experience.

 ---

-## 💡 What’s inside?
+## 💡 Overview

-* A desktop-like interface you can play around with
-* Windows, apps, and interactions (just like a mini OS)
-* A simple file system concept
-* Lightweight and runs right in your browser
+NovaOS simulates core OS elements such as a desktop environment, window management, and basic file handling within a lightweight web interface.

 ---

-## 👥 Who made this?

-We’re **Team Argus**:

-* Manan
+## ✨ Features

-* Vidushi
+* Desktop-style user interface

-Just two people building and experimenting 🚀
+* Window and application management
+* Basic file system simulation
+* Fast, lightweight, and browser-based

 ---

+## 👥 Team Argus

+Developed by:

+* **Manan**
+* **Vidushi**

+---

-## 🛠️ Built with
+## 🛠️ Technology Stack

-Mostly:

 * HTML
 * CSS
 * JavaScript

-(Simple tools, big ideas.)

 ---

-## 🚀 How to run it
+## 🚀 Getting Started

-Go into the folder:

-Then just open `index.html` in your browser — that’s it!
+* Open `index.html` in your preferred web browser to run the project

 ---

-## 🤝 Want to contribute?
+## 🤝 Contributing

-If you have ideas, improvements, or just want to experiment, feel free to fork it and make a PR.
-We'd love to see what you build on top of it.
+Contributions are welcome.
+Feel free to fork the repository, improve the project, and submit a pull request.

 ---

-## ⭐ One small favor
+## ⭐ Support

-If you liked NovaOS or found it interesting, consider giving it a star ⭐ — it really means a lot to us.
+If you find this project interesting, consider giving it a star on GitHub.

 ---

-Thanks for stopping by and checking this out 💙
+**Thank you for your interest in NovaOS.**
 — *Team Argus*